Date cardamom scones just like you had at the trendy cafe and market, Botanica!

 The most delicious scones and they are gluten-free!

-My friend Diane sent me a photo of a scone from Botanica, the beautiful restaurant and market in the Silver Lake section of Los Angeles.
-Next to the scone was a card that listed the ingredients, not exactly a recipe, but I went on the website for Cup4Cup gluten free flour and used their blueberry scone recipe altering it slightly.
+My friend Diane sent me a photo of a scone from Botanica, the beautiful restaurant, and the market in the Silver Lake section of Los Angeles.
+Next to the scone was a card that listed the ingredients, not exactly a recipe, but I went on the website for Cup4Cup gluten-free flour and used their blueberry scone recipe altering it slightly.
 I substituted dates for blueberries and added Cardamom essential oil.
 They came out so beautiful and not at all dry.
-You know how sometimes scones can be so dry they make you almost choke…or is that just a me problem?
+You know how sometimes scones can be so dry they make you almost choke…or is that just me problem?
 Anyway…these scones are amazing and so simple to make.
 I had everything on hand except the dates.
 The first time I made them, I just omitted the dates and they were still delicious with a little strawberry jam.

 date cardamom scones